 Start tracking your work progress: Understanding your current performance helps you spot out if you are ready for new challenges or if there are unspoken issues you have not noticed.
 This will help you prepare for the next steps and revise your daily or future plan if needed.

-Stay ahead of your team’s capacity: If you are a team leader or manager, leverage the data-oriented part of project management app to gain insight into your team member’s completion rates, and workload.
+Stay ahead of your team’s capacity: If you are a team leader or manager, leverage the data-oriented part of the project management app to gain insight into your team member’s completion rates and workload.
 This data can support both your current and future planning, which translates to the optimisation of your time and resource projection.

 Conclusion